Mailchimp vs Mailerlite: The email marketing stand-off

 Each gets a point here, as both platforms have an impressive integration portfolio.

-Advantage: draw
+Advantage: It’s a draw

 Support